devtpc/Spark02-SQL/README.md

 #### Result, Visualization

 The main result of the query is a row for every extended stay booking, containing the average temperatures and the weather trends.
-We visualize tre result with a scatterplot, and 2 histograms:
+We visualize the result with a scatterplot, and 2 histograms:

 ![Task 3 viz](/screenshots/img_viz_task3.png)